kaboc/dart_errflow/README.md

 notifier.log(e, s, 'additional info');
 ```

+***Isn't it inconvenient to have to pass a notifier?***

+It is not impossible to remove the hassle to have to pass over an object of
+[ErrNotifier][notifier], but I choose not to do so because method signatures with a
+parameter of type `ErrNotifier` help you spot which methods require error handling.

 ### Handling errors

-[scope()][scope] executes a function, and handles errors occurring inside there when the function
+[scope()][scope] executes a function, and handles errors that have occurred inside there at
-finishes according to the conditions specified by `errorIf` and `criticalIf`.
-Use both or either
+the point when the function finishes according to the conditions specified by `errorIf` and
-of them to set the conditions of whether to treat the function result as a non-critical/critical
+`criticalIf`.
+Use both or either of them to set the conditions of whether to treat the function
-error.
-The condition of `criticalIf` is evaluated prior to that of `errorIf`.
+result as a non-critical/critical error.
+The condition of `criticalIf` is evaluated prior to
+that of `errorIf`.

 If either of the conditions is met, the relevant handler, `onError` or `onCriticalError`, is
 called.
 Do some error handling in these handlers, like showing different messages depending